-Do you experience a dry nose or nose pain when flying?
+Do you experience a dry nose when flying?
+If so, keep reading!

 1. A wet flannel

 I actually discovered this trick when I flew business class for the first time.
 Most business class cabins will offer you a flannel (or a hot cloth) when you start your flight, and this first time, I decided to keep hold of the flannel and wet it more from the onboard bathroom.

 I then inhaled through the cloth slowly and gently.
 The air you inhale is then not so dry and the water is inhaled up your nose.
 I’d do this through my nose every 10 minutes or so, and it worked amazingly at stopping the ‘dry nose’ feeling.

 Even though it’s a bit weird to be inhaling through a wet flannel – it totally works.

 I roll mine up like a sausage, and every hour or so I take a trip to the toilet to wet the flannel a bit more (to stop it drying out) and spend a few minutes inhaling through the cloth.